nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### **Use case: Redo**
 **MSS**<br>

-1. User requests to revert back to the state that the system was previously in during `undo`<br>
+1. User requests to revert back to the state that the system was previously in before `undo`<br>
-2. System reverts to the state of `redo`<br>
+2. System reverts the `undo` that was done<br>

 **Extensions**<br>